-If you want to boost conversions and drive your readers to purchase, then incorporate urgency into your email call to action.
+If you want to boost conversions and drive your readers to purchase, then incorporate urgency into your email CTA.
 Even just using words like ‘now’ or ‘ASAP’ will help.

-If you have a limited offer or your email is time sensitive, use it to you advantage.
+If you have a limited offer or your email is time-sensitive, use it to your advantage.
 People hate to miss out!

 Use words that let your reader know that they have to act quickly to enjoy the benefits of your offer.
 People put a much higher value on items that are in limited supply, or might not be available soon.
 It’s simple supply and demand.